echeran/smile-of-murugan/webbook/chapter19.md

 [^green-dream]: *Mahfil* IV.
 3-4 (1968) 55-62.

 > "Other memories arose at the word "moon".
-Memories of midnights when he had lain waiting on a camp cot on the veranda, in the moonlight the awaited hand clasping his-the many times it had led him to that stagnant pond amidst the four hillocks, at the turning of the roadthe dusty earth of the street sticking to the soles of his feet-the green dress fluttering against him in the wind-it was like this moment. \
+Memories of midnights when he had lain waiting on a camp cot on the veranda, in the moonlight—the awaited hand clasping his—the many times it had led him to that stagnant pond amidst the four hillocks, at the turning of the road—the dusty earth of the street sticking to the soles of his feet—the green dress fluttering against him in the wind-it was like this moment. \
 > "Is moonlight green?" \
 > "Green?
 Anyone would say it's white, wouldn't they?" \
 > "Completely white?” \